Online Doctor of Education (EdD) Programs in Alabama

 Samford University’s EdD in Educational Leadership features a set sequence of 12 courses, including Educational Policy Development and Analysis, Leadership Planning, Organizational Dynamics, The Emerging School Superintendency, Foundations of Qualitative Inquiry, Ethical Issues in Education, Research Design, and Foundations of Quantitative Statistics.
 After completing their main coursework, students progress to their dissertation, for which they assemble a committee and identify a research question that is pertinent to their work setting and professional goals.
 Students are required to visit campus to defend both their dissertation proposal and their final dissertation results.

-Located in Livingston, The University of West Alabama (UWA) offers its EdD in Rural Education online through the school’s Julia Tutwiler College of Education.
-The program consists of 60-66 course credits, and has six tracks for students to choose from.
+The University of West Alabama (UWA) in Livingston offers a fully online EdD in Rural Education through the school’s Julia Tutwiler College of Education.
+The program consists of 60-66 course credits, and has six tracks that include Counseling, Higher Education Administration, Instructional Technology, Library Media, Organizational Change and Leadership, and Teacher Leader.
 The curriculum, developed in collaboration with partner schools and experienced superintendents, is broken down into three sections: 21 credit hours of Professional Courses, 27 credit hours of track-specific coursework, and 12 credits related to students’ applied dissertation.
 All students complete the Professional Courses section of the program, which contains an orientation to doctoral studies, as well as courses in Leadership for Organizational Change, Challenges in Rural Education, Family Engagement and Partnership Development in Rural Education, Advanced Qualitative and Quantitative Research, and an Applied Dissertation Seminar.
+For their culminating experience, students must complete a dissertation identifying a problem currently facing rural education and proposing a potential solution.
+The program provides supportive, Applied Dissertation courses that students complete as they work towards their dissertation milestones, including courses that provide guidance on their dissertation prospectus, proposal, and study design.

 After the core Professional courses, students progress to courses devoted to their specific track.
 The Counseling track equips educators with methods and skills to work with and advocate for diverse students in rural settings.
 The Higher Education Administration track covers higher education finance and administration for rural schools, organizational administration, and critical issues in higher education.
 The Instructional Technology track includes classes in innovative technologies for distance learning, principles of instructional technology, elements of instructional design, and contemporary issues and trends in educational technology.
 Students of the Library Media track learn about collaborative instructional design and research, analysis and use of instructional media, course design and assessment, and the history and concepts of library media and research.
+The Organizational Change and Leadership track focuses on organizational finance and management in rural environments, critical education administration issues, place-based education and service learning, and ethical leadership.
+Finally, the Teacher Leader track features courses in leading classroom interventions, diagnosing education challenges, creating learning methods and technologies, and leading teaching and learning in rural settings.

 | Featured Online EdD Programs | ||